VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2024-08-30-stride-community-toolkit-preview-code-only-feature-basics.md

 }

 ```

 Run the application.
-You should see now in the console window an additional output in the green text of the entity interaction when you click on the entities, however not on the screen.
-Or you might see just a quick flash of the text on the screen because it is rewritten every frame.
+You should see additional output in the console window, highlighted in green by `GlobalLogger`.
+However, the text in the game window may only flash briefly because it’s being overwritten every frame.

+### Moving Output to the Screen

-Let's move the output to the screen `game.DebugTextSystem.Print()` at the beginning of the `Update()` method.
-The `Update()` method should look like this:
+To keep the text on the screen, move the `game.DebugTextSystem.Print()` call to the beginning of the `Update()` method:

 ```csharp
 void Update(Scene scene, GameTime time)